 Granada and the Alhambra

-Granada, a high altitude city of romance and folklore, boasts one of the most popular tourist attractions in Spain, the Alhambra palace-fortress.
-Built by the Nasrid rulers in the 14th century the Alhambra is the most important and spectacular piece of Moorish architecture in Spain.
-The huge complex, set against the backdrop of the Sierra Nevada mountains, includes the summer palace with its fountains and gardens, the Palacios Nazaries with its intricate ornamentation, and a hilltop fortress.
-The city also boasts a Cathedral containing the Royal Chapel where Isabel and Ferdinand of Spain lie buried, and a Moorish medina area, known as the Albaicin, with its labyrinth of narrow streets and whitewashed houses.
-North of Granada is Sacromonte Hill, famed for its cave dwellings which were once the home of a large gypsy community.
-The Interpretation Centre has an Ethnographic Museum detailing the history and culture of the cave dwellers.
+Granada is a high altitude city of romance and folklore, boasting one of the most popular tourist attractions in Spain: the Alhambra.
+A palace-fortress built up between the 9th and 16th centuries, the Alhambra is the most important and spectacular piece of Moorish architecture in Spain.
+Set against the backdrop of the Sierra Nevada Mountains, the huge complex includes the Summer Palace with its fountains and gardens, the Palacios Nazaries with its intricate ornamentation, and a hilltop fortress.
+The queue to get into this UNESCO World Heritage Site gets ridiculously long and tickets should be booked online or booked weeks in advance to avoid disappointment.
+At least one full day is required to really explore the vast complex.
+Although the Alhambra is the city's main attraction, Granada boasts a number of other gems, including the Cathedral containing the Royal Chapel where Isabel and Ferdinand of Spain lie buried, and a Moorish medina area, known as the Albaicin, which has labyrinthine, narrow streets and whitewashed houses.
+North of Granada is Sacromonte Hill, famed for its cave dwellings, which were once the home of a large gypsy community.
+The Interpretation Centre has an ethnographic museum detailing the history and culture of the cave dwellers.